laurentknauss/laurentknauss/README.md

 📫 Reach me out on: `laurentknauss@protonmail.com`. <br />

-When not working, I like to mountain bike & also listen to great podcasts : JRE, HubernmanLab, Lex Fridman.
+When not working, I like to mountain bike & also listen to great podcasts : JRE, HubermanLab, Lex Fridman.